Simpletree233/XAI/README.md

 >
 > **Note: In OPenXAI there are lots of metrics for explainer evaluation**

-## Pipeline (Which will be replaced by OpenXAI API mentioned above)
+## Pipeline (Optional: Which will be replaced by OpenXAI API mentioned above)
 1. select params for LIME, image (contrast, blur...)
 1. predict all images in a floder
 1. save the result explainations, compare and analyze (e.g. overlay all the explainations to see the results)
 1. repeat step 1
 1. metrics for LIME performance (OpenXAI)

-## Ideas for final reports
-1. Less than 12 pages
-1. Early bird, early draft